MakeSchool-Tutorials/Superhero-Team-Dueler/P03-Here-There-Be-Dragons/content.md

     def revive_heroes(self, health=100):
         """
-        This method should reset all heroes health.
+        This method should reset all heroes health to the starting value.
-        Stretch Challenge: Let heroes revive with different amounts of health.
         """

     def stats(self):